The Orthopedic Foundation for Animals offers a public database of health results submitted by owners. www.ofa.org

 DNA testing for prcd-PRA is available from a wide variety of laboratories.
 Results (normal, carrier, affected) should be submitted to the OFA.

-eo-PRA (early onset) was identified and a test developed in 2020 through the efforts of Dr. Petersen-Jones' lab at Michigan State University and the SWDCA.
+eo-PRA (early onset progressive retinal atrophy) was identified and a test developed in 2020 through the efforts of Dr. Petersen-Jones' lab at Michigan State University and the SWDCA.
+The DNA test is now available at several laboratories worldwide.
 Night blindness begins at 1 year of age, with full blindness by 2-4.
 Other breeds have early-onset types of PRA unique to their breeds, so be sure you request the Spanish Water Dog variant of eo-PRA.
-By January 2021, dogs in the US and the UK have been diagnosed as affected with the condition.
-It is very likely at least some dogs on every continent carry the genes for eo-PRA.
+By January 2021, affected and carrier dogs were identified in the USA and UK.
+It is very likely some dogs on every continent carry the genes for eo-PRA.

 The Spanish Water Dog Club (UK) has been working on development of a DNA test for glaucoma in our breed.
 At this time, glaucoma in SWDs is rare in the United States.